seknox/trasa/website/docs/install/initial-setup.md

 TRASA push U2F is very convinient way of authorizing 2FA process.
 With push U2F, user's do not need to enter 6 digit totp code every time they need to verify second step verification process and is also immune to phishing attacks on totp codes.

 This feature requires sending push notification to user's mobile device.
-To enable it, register with [TRASA FCM Proxy](/docs/system/fcm-settings)
+To enable it, register with [TRASA FCM Proxy](/docs/system/fcm-setup)

 To use all features of TRASA, you need to setup

 ## 4. Email setup (Optional, Recommended)

-To receive emails and security alerts from TRASA you will need to integrate TRASA with you existing email provider.
-Follow [Email setup](/docs/system/email-settings) guide to setup email.
+To receive emails and security alerts from TRASA you will need to integrate TRASA with your existing email provider.
+Follow [Email setup](/docs/system/email-setup) guide to setup email.

 <br />